David Stybr: Engineer and Composer

 3. F Lydian Mode

 If we begin our scale on F instead of C, the result is the Lydian mode.
 This is like an F Major scale, but with B-Natural instead of B-Flat.
-This gives the music a powerful but somewhat unsettled characteristic.
+This gives the music a powerful but unsettled character.

 4. G Mixolydian Mode

-1. Ottorino Respighi: Concerto in Modo Misolidio: III.
-Passacaglia: excerpt
+1. Ottorino Respighi: Concerto in Modo Misolidio [Concerto in Mixolydian Mode]: III.
+Passacaglia: Allegro energico (excerpt)

 The great advantage of equal tuning is that all keys are equally usable.
-Camille Saint-Saëns humorously demonstrated this in his Carnival of the Animals, and slyly included a pair of pianists among the menagerie.
+Camille Saint-Saëns humorously demonstrated this in his Carnival of the Animals, with a pair of pianists among his ménagerie.

 1. C Major